 Fix 5: Split Long Videos into Shorter Segments (5–10 Minutes)

 CapCut has processing limits.
-Long videos (>10–15 min) or dense speech may hang or fail entirely.
+Long videos (>10–15 min) or dense speech may hang or fail.

 - Use natural breaks (scene changes, topic shifts, pauses) to split the video into 3–5 minute segments.